Effective approach to lepton observables: the seesaw case

 The matching in section \ref{sec:matchmw} gives

 while $C_{e\gamma,e\mu}$ is given in Eq.~\eqref{matchdipole} and is sub-leading as it is not log-enhanced.

-Our result agrees at leading-log order with the explicit seesaw calculation performed in \cite{Alonso:2012ji}, which was derived assuming all heavy neutrino masses are equal.
-As pointed out in \cite{Alonso:2012ji}, the one-loop finite part is accidentally large and may cancel the log part for a tuned, nucleus-dependent value of $M$, typically around the TeV scale, e.g. $M = 4.7$ TeV for a ${}^{27}_{13}$Al nucleus.
+Our result agrees at leading-log order with the explicit seesaw calculation performed in \cite{Alonso:2012ji}.
+As pointed out in \cite{Alonso:2012ji}, the one-loop finite part is accidentally large and may cancel the log part for a tuned, nucleus-dependent value of $M$, typically around the TeV scale (assuming all heavy neutrino masses are equal), e.g. $M = 4.7$ TeV for Titanium.
 Only in this special case does the leading-log result give a poor estimate of the rate.